rvarago/kitten/README.md

 - ``fmap``
 - ``bind``

-Also, to simplify notation, they also come as overloaded operators that enable a, hopefully nicer, infix syntax:
+Also, to simplify notation, they also come as overloaded operators that enable a, hopefully, nicer, infix syntax:

 - ``|`` as an alias for ``fmap``
 - ``>>`` as an alias for ``bind``